MOMA-CRC/ddanalyzor/README.md

 # This is a list of numeric vectors
 str(ch1)

-# Now, run ddanalyzor with the positive control in "A01" expecting one negative and one positive populations
+# Now, run ddanalyzor with the positive control in "A01" expecting one negative and one positive population
 source("ddanalyzor.R")
 results <-
   ddanalyzor(cases = ch1[!names(ch1) %in% "A01"],